 How to get involved

 If you're interested in becoming an Enterprise Adviser, the first step is to complete our online expression of interest form.
-Our Community Investment team will then contact you in the days following.
+Our Member, Branch and Community Engagement team will then contact you in the days following.

 After completing a short application form and submitting your CV, we’ll invite you to a quick telephone interview to assess your motivation and level of experience.

 If you're successful in your application, we'll ask you to attend a local introductory training session and provide you with a detailed toolkit.
 Each Enterprise Adviser will be allocated to a single school or college and will be supported throughout by a dedicated, regionally-based Enterprise Coordinator.